 If you cannot find a stock, please let us know.

-In addition to traditional stock indices by region and country, Obermatt also provides markets defined by social, environmental and corporate governance criteria.
-These market sectors are called Focus Markets.
-Each Focus Market has a specific stock focus, such as a common investment theme that all stocks in the focus share.
-Obermatt is unique in its ability to identify all stocks in each focus market, free of charge.
+In addition to traditional stock indices by region and country, Obermatt also provides markets defined by, for example, social, environmental and corporate governance criteria.
+These categories are called Investment Themes.
+Each Category has a specific stock focus, such as a common Investment Theme that all stocks in the category share.
+Obermatt is unique in its ability to identify all stocks in each Investment Theme, free of charge.

 The key financial metrics for investment decisions